cristiroma/local-development-stack/README.md

 - This setup was tested on Fedora 26/27.
 If you wonder wether it works on your box, read on and get your hands dirty.

 ### Step 1.
+Clone this repository

-Clone this repository on your computer and create a local `docker-compose.override.yml` file to customize your local docker-compose with local paths and port preferences.
+Use `git` to checkout this repository on your localcomputer and inside create a new `docker-compose.override.yml` file to customize your local setup to use your specific local paths and port preferences (read step 3 below).
 A typical file looks like this:

 ```yml